Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/05-attacks-and-simulation/README.md

 The lab4-junior-analyst access key is used by someone who should not have broad AWS access.

 Question:
-How much damage or reconnaissance could that identity perform?
+How much damage, reconnaissance, or persistence could that identity perform?

 Goal:
 Reduce the identity's blast radius by removing unnecessary permissions.